juanjozarra/juanjozarra/README.md

 ###

-<p align="left">My name is Juan Jose.
-I know programming since high school, and now I work as a programmer.
-I decided to look for a job in the pandemic situation.</p>
+<p align="left">My name is Juan José, I am a young programmer who loves to create and develop complex systems.</p>

 ###

-<h2 align="left">I'm a full stack web developer jr+ focused on backend side</h2>
+<h2 align="left">I'm a full stack web developer focused on Angular and Java.</h2>

 ###

-<p align="left">✨ Creating bugs since 16 years old<br>🧑‍🎓 IT technician<br>🔜 Programmer Analyst<br>📚 I still learning Angular and JAVA for web development<br>🎯 Goals = Being in an amazing work group</p>
+<p align="left">🧑‍🎓 🔜 Programmer Analyst<br>📚 I still learning Angular and JAVA for web development<br>🎯 Goals: become a prominent developer in the mentioned technologies, and also be part of an amazing team.</p>

 ###